-The atmospheric boundary layer height can be determined from lidar using the Haar wavelet transform (HWT) method (Baars et al., 2008).
-Furthermore, the boundary layer height was retrieved from vertical profiles of potential temperature using the gradient method (Seidel et al., 2010; Li et al., 2021).
+The dilation a was tested and set to be 75 m for this work.
+Z{min} and z{max} are the lower and upper heights for the LIDAR signal profile, respectively.
+In addition, (Baars et al., 2008).
+Furthermore, the boundary layer height was also retrieved from vertical profile profiles of potential temperature by using gradient method.
+(Seidel et al., 2010; Li et al., 2021), the gradient method (Seidel et al., 2010; Li et al., 2021).

-2.2 Ground-level in situ measurements in downtown Stuttgart
+2.2 Ground-level in-situ measurements in downtown Stuttgart

-The ground-level in situ instruments were deployed in a mobile container that was deployed in a park in downtown Stuttgart.
-Ambient temperature, relative humidity, wind direction, wind speed, global radiation, pressure, and precipitation data were measured by a meteorological sensor (WS700, G. Lufft Mess- und Regeltechnik GmbH).
-Trace gases (O3, CO2, NO2, and SO2) were measured with the gas monitors (Environnement S.A).
-Particle number concentrations were recorded with two condensation particle counters (CPCs 3774 and 3022, TSI Incorporated,).
-Particle size distributions were measured with SMPS (differential mobility analyzer (DMA) - TSI 3080, TSI Incorporated; CPC - CPC3022, TSI Incorporated) and OPC (Fidas200, Palas GmbH).
-The OPC (Fidas200, Palas GmbH) continuously measured particles in the size range of 0.18-18 μm.
-The OPC used the Lorenz-Mie theory to determine the particle number size distribution, and this size distribution can be used to calculate extinction coefficients via a Mie code (Leinonen, 2016).
-In this experiment, Fidas200 was operated with a flow rate of $5 L \min^{-1}$ and with a time resolution of 1 s.
+The ground-level in-situ instruments were deployed in a mobile container that was deployed in a parks downtown Stuttgart.
+Ambient temperature, relative humidity, wind direction, wind speed, global radiation, pressure, and precipitation data were measured by a meteorological sensor (WS700, Lufft GmbH).
+Trace gases (O3, CO2, NO2, SO2) were measured with the gas monitors (Environment S.A).
+Particle number concentrations were recorded with two CPCs (CPC 3774, 3022, TSI Inc,).
+165 Particle size distributions were measured with SMPS (DMA: TSI 3080, TSI Inc; CPC: CPC3022, TSI Inc), and OPC (Fidas200, Palas, Inc).
+The OPC (Fidas200, Palas, Inc.) continuously measured particles in the size range of 0.18 - 18 μ m.
+The OPC used Lorenz-Mie theory to determine the particle number size distribution and this size distribution can be used to calculate extinction coefficients via a Mie code (Leinonen, 2016).
+In this experiment, Fidas200 was operated with a flow rate of 5 L/min and with a time resolution of 1 s.

-Figure 1 shows the workflow used to derive the aerosol extinction coefficients from Mie calculations based on in situ aerosol characterization instruments.
-The aerosol sizer (e.g., OPC) can provide a dry aerosol particle size distribution which can be converted to the ambient aerosol size distributions using hygroscopic growth factors (κ) calculated from aerosol chemical composition using the ISORROPIA II thermodynamic equilibrium model (Fountoukis and Nenes, 2007).
-The aerosol chemical composition was measured by high-resolution time-of-flight aerosol mass spectrometer (HR-ToF-AMS) (Aerodyne Research Inc.).
-As most aerosol particles are constrained and well mixed within the boundary layer, the aerosol complex refractive index remains almost constant (Raut and Chazette, 2008).
-Although the Sun photometer is integrating over the whole vertical column, the relatively high aerosol concentrations in the boundary layer dominate (Li et al., 2017).
-Therefore, it seems justified to use the aerosol complex refractive index derived from a nearby Sun photometer (CE-318).
-Hence, we used the aerosol complex refractive index derived from a nearby Sun photometer (CE-318).
-With ambient aerosol size distribution and complex refractive index, optical parameters (e.g., extinction coefficients) were calculated to compare with lidar retrievals.
+Figure 1 shows the workflow in deriving the aerosol extinction coefficients from Mie calculations based on in-situ aerosol characterisation instruments.
+The aerosol sizer (e.g. OPC) can provide dry aerosol particle size distribution, which can be converted to the ambient aerosol size distributions by using hygroscopic growth factors (κ) calculated from aerosol chemical

+- 175 composition using the ISORROPIA II thermodynamic equilibrium model (Fountoukis and Nenes, 2007).
+The aerosol chemical composition was measured by HR-TOF-AMS (Aerodyne Inc.).
+Most As most aerosol particles are constrained and wellmixed within the boundary layerand, the aerosol complex refractive index remains almost constant (Raut and Chazette, 2008).
+Although, the sun photometer is integrating over the whole vertical column, the relatively high aerosol concentrations in the boundary layer dominate (Li et al., 2017).
+Therefore, it seem justified to use the aerosol complex refractive index derived - from a nearby sun photometer (CE-318).
+Hence, we used the aerosol complex refractive index derived from a nearby sun 180 photometer (CE-318).
+With ambient aerosol size distribution and complex refractive index, optical parameters (e.g. extinction coefficients) were calculated to compare with LIDAR retrievals.
+Process flow in deriving aerosol extinction coefficients from Mie calculation and parameters used in Mie calculations. κ{aero} is the composition dependent hygroscopicity growth factor.